 Frozen shoulder is a condition in which the shoulder joint capsule becomes irritated, restricting the range-of-motion and causing debilitating pain and stiffness.
 While it’s quite a common condition, the specific causes of frozen shoulder are largely unknown.
 Thankfully, a wide variety of therapeutic options are available to help treat this condition.

 Although anyone can develop frozen shoulder, certain groups are more at-risk than others.
 People diagnosed with diabetes, thyroid disease, and auto-immune diseases are at an increased risk of developing frozen shoulder.
 Age can also be a risk factor; most people with frozen shoulder are over the age of 50.

 What to Expect:

-There are 3 stages to the condition:
+There are 3 stages of the condition:

 - Painful Stage: This is usually when your pain first occurs and you begin to notice your shoulder does not move well.
 It can last anywhere from 2-9 months.

 - Frozen Stage: Your pain may actually decrease from when you first noticed it.
-However, you will notice the motion in your shoulder continues to decline.
+However, you will notice the range-of-motion in your shoulder continues to decline.
 This stage can last anywhere from 4-12 months.

 What Can I Do if I Have Frozen Shoulder?